Variance of the volume of random real algebraic submanifolds II: Proof of Theorem

 \subsubsection{Definition}

 We choose $\X$ to be the complex projective space $\C\P^n$ with the real structure induced by the complex conjugation in $\C^{n+1}$.
-Unsurprisingly, the real locus of $\X$ is the real projective space $\R \P^n$.
-We denote by $\mathcal{O}(1) \to \C\P^n$ the \emph{hyperplane line bundle}, that is the dual of the tautological line bundle:
+The real locus of $\X$ is the real projective space $\R \P^n$.
+We set $\L = \mathcal{O}(1) \to \C\P^n$ as the \emph{hyperplane line bundle}, that is the dual of the tautological line bundle: